Risks Depend on the Drug and Your Health

 Liver Dangers With Pain Relievers

-Acetaminophen-containing drugs and other pain relievers are safe and effective when used as directed, but all medications carry risks.
+Acetaminophen-containing drugs and other pain relievers are usually safe and effective when used as directed, but all medications carry risks.
 Acetaminophen works great for pain relief, but it can affect your liver.
 Severe liver injury may occur if you take an overdose of acetaminophen.
 Always read the label and follow instructions.
 To prevent liver problems, don't take more than the recommended total daily dose.
 Do not drink alcohol while taking acetaminophen-containing medications.
 And take the lowest dose possible for the shortest period of time.
 People with cirrhosis should avoid NSAIDs entirely and use acetaminophen only in small doses.
 Talk to your doctor to see which pain reliever is right for you.

 Pregnancy and Pain Relief